makrai/notes/kornai07-math-ling.md

     an as-needed basis, but there are
     * no clear natural language phenomena that would serve to motivate them
 * the relationship between AI/KR and syntax is far more tenuous today
-  * AI/KR has largely given up on syntax as too hard, and on the other, its
+  * AI/KR has largely given up on syntax as too hard, and on the other hand
   * AI has moved to machine learning, a field more immediately concerned with linguistic pattern recognition in speech, handwriting, and machine print recognition (see Chapters 8 and 9) than in syntax proper